About the Humboldt Professorship

 Facts at a glance

-Nationality is irrelevant.
-The candidate must be established as a researcher in another country and come to Germany from that country.
-About half of the award winners are Germans returning from abroad.
+Nationality is not relevant.
+The candidate must come from another country where they are established as a researcher.
+About half of the award winners are German nationals returning from abroad.

 German universities.
-They may make a nomination on their own, or they can get together with a non-university research institute and submit a joint nomination.
-The award winner then usually spends half his or her time working at the university and the other half at the partner institution, such as a Max Planck Institute.
+They may partner with a non-university research institute to submit a joint nomination.
+The award winner then divides their time between the university and the partner institution, such as a Max Planck Institute.

 When are decisions made, negotiations conducted and awards granted?

-Twice a year, an interdisciplinary selection committee appointed by the Foundation examines the nominations.
+Twice a year, an interdisciplinary selection committee appointed by the Foundation decides on the nominations.
 Experts from the German Research Foundation also take part, particularly to assess the strategic plans submitted by the universities.
-The most convincing candidates are selected for the award and can then embark on their final negotiations with the respective university.
-This can take up to eight months.
+The most convincing candidates are selected for the award and can then embark on final negotiations with the respective university lasting up to eight months.
 If appointment negotiations fail, the award is not granted.
 The researchers who are appointed as Alexander von Humboldt Professors receive their awards at a formal, annual ceremony that is held in Berlin in May.

 Funded by